sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 # Home / Comfort

-Before the game begins, ask each player where their character feels most at home, or what their favourite activity is.
+Before the game begins, ask *every* player where their character feels most at home, or what their favourite activity is.

+Write down the answers.

-Use this information to get your first point in your *Good Bank*, by starting the story out in a place of normalcy, life, and comfort.
+Use this information to get your first point in your *Good Bank*, by starting the story out in a place of normalcy, vitality, and comfort.
 Remember, it doesn't have to be a Hobbit hole.
 Characters might be most at home in the middle of a bloody battle.

 ## Fictional Advantages / Disadvantages